RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Brain Game/Brain Game.md

 ## Save your project { .save }

 ## Challenge: Improved animation {.challenge}
-Can you improve your graphic's animation?
+Can you improve the animation of your graphics?
 You could code the tick and cross so that they fade out as well as fade in.
 Or, you could use other cool effects:

 ![screenshot](brain-effects.png)